Lafayette Square

 One of St Louis' Architectural Treasures

 Lafayette Square is a neighborhood in St. Louis, Missouri, which is bounded on the north by Chouteau Avenue, on the south by Interstate 44, on the east by Truman Parkway, and on the west by South Jefferson Avenue.
-It surrounds Lafayette Park (see below), which is the city’s oldest public park — created by local ordinance in 1836.
+It surrounds Lafayette Park, which is the city’s oldest public park — created by local ordinance in 1836.

 Lafayette Square is The neighborhood is one of the oldest in St. Louis.
 When it was developed, it was one of the most fashionable places to live.
 It declined after a tornado devastated the area in 1896.
 An interesting tidbit about the architecture in Lafayette Square is directly related to that tornado.
 When the homes in the area were built, most of the homes were three story homes.
 When the tornado destroyed parts of Lafayette Square in 1896 some of the homes were reconstructed without those third stories.